NorthTec: NorthTec's students

 During 2020, NorthTec provided education to 5,876 students.
 46% of the student body identifies as Māori.
 Māori culture is thus an integral part of NorthTec's activities.
-This is reflected in part by the presence of the Te Puna o Te Matauranga Marae (Māori meeting house) complex on the Whangarei campus.
+This is reflected in part by the presence of the Te Puna o Te Matauranga Marae (Māori meeting house) complex on the Whangārei campus.
 Morning karakai is also conducted at the marae for staff and students each week day, although this has shifted to an online mode via zoom during the recent COVID-19 pandemic.

 International students from China, Japan, India, the US, North Africa and other countries take advantage of the English language, hospitality, business, nursing and other quality courses on offer at NorthTec.
 As most of these students do not have English as a first language and are not used to the local culture, NorthTec has an active International Office to assist.
 This offers tuition in English and peer mentors who either are familiar with the cultures of East Asia or, where possible, senior students of similar cultural backgrounds.

-Some 40% of the student body attend classes at the main campus located in Whangarei, about 160 km north of Auckland.
+Some 40% of the student body attend classes at the main campus located in Whangārei, about 160 km north of Auckland.
 The remainder attend the regional campuses listed above.